 Supreme Court Tour

 Shhhh!
 Very important work is underway as you visit the magnificent Supreme Court building – home of the highest court in the nation!
-Guests are encouraged to take advantage of a fascinating variety of educational programs including 30 minute Courtroom Lectures, a visitors’ film, and court-related exhibitions.
-When court is in session – October and April - guests may elect to sit in on oral arguments.
+Guests are encouraged to take advantage of a fascinating variety of educational programs including 30-minute Courtroom Lectures, a visitors’ film, and court-related exhibitions.
+When the court is in session – October, and April - guests may elect to sit in on oral arguments.
 Even if you don’t enter the building, its incredibly grand architecture will sufficiently impress.

 The National Archives and Records Administration stores and provides public access to the original documents that set up the American government as a democracy in 1774; additionally, the records of the nation's civil, military and diplomatic activities are held here for present and future generations.
 Guests are transported on a fascinating journey through time, with an opportunity to view the United States Government's Charters of Freedom, the U. S. Constitution, the Bill of Rights, and the Declaration of Independence.
 This fantastic learning experience deserves a slot on every D.C. student trip!

 Mount Vernon is an iconic American landmark and enduring reminder of the life and legacy of the Father of Our Country – a successful Virginia gentleman planter and entrepreneur - and ultimately the leader of a fledgling democratic nation.
 What was once a simple one and a half-story farmhouse evolved into a grand home and prosperous plantation; First President George Washington’s estate is now one of the nation’s most visited historic sites.
 You and your student group will enjoy a tour of his authentically interpreted 18th-century home set on lush gardens and grounds, explore intriguing museum galleries, (you’ll even see an actual set of the President’s dentures, made from a combination of donkey, cow, horse and human teeth!) his tomb, his progressive four-acre Pioneer Farm, a painstakingly reproduced working grist mill and distillery and experience first-rate dining and shopping while visiting this incomparable national treasure.

 Alexandria’s Ghost and Graveyards Tour